hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

   * TLSv1.1
   * TLSv1.2

+  All of the algorithms listed above support Java 6 and higher versions.
 For the `protocol` property, we recommend you to provide SSL or TLS with its version information, e.g., `TLSv1.2`.
 Note that if you provide only `SSL` or `TLS` as a value for the `protocol` property, they will be converted to `SSLv3` and `TLSv1.2`, respectively.

-Except `TLSv1.2`, all of the listed algorithms above for the `protocol` property support Java 6 and higher versions.
-The protocol `TLSv1.2`, which is the default value for `TLS`, supports Java 7 and higher versions.

 ### Configuring Cipher Suites